MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/network/mb-multi-sim-operations.md

 For a device which has multiple modems and/or multiple executors, non-context-specific OID set requests may be issued to the physical miniport adapter instance associated with that modem and executor.
 The miniport driver shall keep track of the progress of such a request as a whole.
 If one such set request is in progress in any adapter and has not completed yet, a second such set request attempt (to any adapter instance associated with the same modem and executor) shall be queued and processed after the previous requests have completed.

-Windows inbox WMB class drivers normally follow the specification above, but if the aforementioned race condition occurs at the modem layer the modem should follow the same guidance to queue up conflicting device wide commands on the MBIM function if it is still processing another function that is linked to the same underlying device.
+Windows inbox WMB class drivers normally follow the preceding specification, but if the aforementioned race condition occurs at the modem layer the modem should follow the same guidance to queue up conflicting device wide commands on the MBIM function if it is still processing another function that is linked to the same underlying device.

 ## OIDs for Set and Query Requests